Wer Dank opfert, der preiset mich, BWV 17: 1

 The opening chorus presents the verse from the psalm, "Wer Dank opfert, der preiset mich" (He who offers thanks praises Me), in two choral sections, preceded by a long instrumental section.
+Dürr analysed the piece and concluded that it forms a purposeful expansion of the motet style into a "unified architectonic structure".
+The sinfonia, in tripartite form, presents the material, on which two fugal expositions build.
+John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage in 2000, described the movement as "exhilarating and florid".

 2

-The first recitative is secco, as the two others: "Es muß die ganze Welt ein stummer Zeuge werden" (The entire world must be a silent witness).
+The first recitative is secco, as the other two: "Es muß die ganze Welt ein stummer Zeuge werden" (The entire world must be a silent witness).

 3

 In the first aria, "Herr, deine Güte reicht, so weit der Himmel ist" (Lord, your goodness reaches as wide as Heaven), soprano and two obbligato violins illustrate in rising lines the text "so weit die Wolken gehen" (as far as the clouds soar), adding extended coloraturas on "preisen" (praise) and "weisen" (indicate [the way]).
+The aria avoids a da capo, probably due to the long text, but offers a return of the ritornello in which the voice participates.

 4

-The recitative beginning Part II, "Einer aber unter ihnen, da er sahe, daß er gesund worden war" (One, however, among them, when he saw that he was cured), is of narrative character and therefore given to the tenor voice, similar to the Evangelist in Bach's Passions.
+The recitative beginning Part II, "Einer aber unter ihnen, da er sahe, daß er gesund worden war" (One, however, among them, when he saw that he was cured), is of narrative character, not as often a quoting Jesus, and is therefore given to the tenor voice, similar to the Evangelist in Bach's Passions.

 5

 The second aria, "Welch Übermaß der Güte" (What an abundance of goodness), is accompanied by the strings.
-Both arias share a structure of three vocal sections, avoiding a vocal da capo, but combining the last section with the ritornello, thus achieving a unity of the movement.
+Both arias share a structure of three vocal sections, again avoiding a full da capo, but having a last section reminiscent of the first.
+Bach highlighted certain words such as "Dank" (thanks) and "Lob" (praise) by extended coloraturas.